aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_supportbundle.md

 EKS-A has two Support Bundle commands:

-`eksctl anywhere genereate support-bundle` will execute a support bundle on your cluster, collecting relevant information, archiving it locally, and performing analysis of the results.
+`eksctl anywhere generate support-bundle` will execute a support bundle on your cluster, collecting relevant information, archiving it locally, and performing analysis of the results.

 `eksctl anywhere generate support-bundle-config` will generate a Support Bundle config yaml file for you to customize.